Invoking the BSR APIs

 Authentication

-Most Buf Schema Registry APIs will require the client to be authenticated.
+Most Buf Schema Registry APIs require the client to be authenticated.

 Before you begin, get an API token from the BSR settings page.